-The GCRA notes JT's comments in respect of the roll out of its fibre to the home (FTTH) network.
-JT has in the past raised objections to WLR on the grounds that it considers WLR an "old" technology specific to copper networks.
-It would prefer to progress a "naked DSL"/"bitstream" product instead of WLR, and has expressed concerns that the OLOs' preference for WLR is an attempt to block the roll out of its own fibre access products.
+The JCRA notes JT's comments in respect of the roll out of its fibre to the home (FTTH) network.
+JT has in the past raised objections to WLR on the grounds that it considers WLR an "old technology" specific to copper networks.
+It would prefer to progress a "naked DSL/bitstream" product instead of WLR, and has expressed concerns that the OLOs' preference for WLR is an attempt to block the roll out of its own fibre access products.

 WLR is largely a change to the billing arrangements irrespective of the underlying technology (whether copper or fibre).
 It is important that the benefits of competition through enhanced wholesale access are available to all customers.
-As such, the GCRA would not support the exclusion of customers from the process because of their location or the technology employed in delivering their fixed-line service.
+As such, the JCRA would not support the exclusion of customers from the process because of their location or the technology employed in delivering their fixed-line service.

-Given the success of bundled offers generally in telecoms and, in particular, JT's own record in Jersey of seeking to bundle fixed line calls, mobile and broadband, the GCRA does not consider JT's objections reflect its own practice, and fully expects JT to offer bundled services as a result of WLR in Guernsey, because WLR will give it an improved ability to compete.
-Nor does the GCRA agree that WLR will allow OLOs to block the roll out of fibre access.
-However, the GCRA is concerned that any move to exclude customers from this opportunity on the basis of the technology used to provide their existing service could be perceived as an attempt to foreclose part of the market from competition.
+Given the success of bundled offers generally in telecoms and, in particular, JT's own record in Jersey of seeking to bundle fixed-line calls, mobile and broadband, the JCRA does not consider JT's objections reflect its own practice.
+The JCRA fully expects JT to offer bundled services as a result of WLR in Guernsey, because WLR will give it an improved ability to compete.
+Nor does the JCRA agree that WLR will allow OLOs to block the roll out of fibre access.
+However, the JCRA is concerned that any move to exclude customers from this opportunity on the basis of the technology used to provide their existing service could be perceived as an attempt to foreclose part of the market from competition.

-As noted in the DD, the GCRA's overarching reservation with JT's response to the CIWAP consultation, and WLR in particular, is in its identification of investment in fibre access networks as limiting the resources it has available to develop wholesale access products.
-The JCRA's view is that the business interests of JT are not the same as the overall interests of telecoms users and consumers in Jersey or the Channel Islands as a whole, and that where the company would choose to dedicate its resources is not the only factor to take into consideration.
-While the GCRA notes JT's concerns regarding the engagement of OLOs in the negotiation process, competitors of JT have voiced similar concerns that it has failed to engage appropriately with them in the rollout of the fibre network and that its transparency could be improved.
+As noted in the IN, the JCRA's overarching reservation with JT's response to the CIWAP consultation, and WLR in particular, is in its identification of investment in fibre access networks as limiting the resources it has available to develop wholesale access products.
+The JCRA's view is that the business interests of JT are not the same as the overall interests of telecoms users and consumers in Jersey or across the Channel Islands as a whole and that where the company would choose to dedicate its resources is not the only factor to take into consideration.
+While JCRA notes JT's concerns regarding the engagement of OLOs in the negotiation process, competitors of JT have voiced similar concerns that it has failed to engage appropriately with them in the rollout of the fibre network and that its transparency could be improved.
+The existence of a vibrant competitive environment is key to the health of the market and it is the JCRA's aim to facilitate the existence and development of such a market.
+The move to fibre-based networks will likely involve OLOs in significant investment and accepting an approach that in Jersey only allowed increased competition and wholesale access through the fibre network would seriously restrict the extent of potential competition at the outset.